Ergun Caner: Public career

 Patterson urged Caner and his brother to write a book about Islam, citing the need for Christians to understand the Muslim religion in order to convert its followers to Christianity.
 Caner said the importance of writing the book was impressed upon him following the terrorist attacks on the World Trade Center on September 11, 2001.
 The book, Unveiling Islam: An Insider's Look at Muslim Life and Beliefs, was published in March 2002.
 Paperback editions of the book included a foreword by Richard Land, president of the Southern Baptist Convention's Ethics and Religious Liberty Commission.
 The book was a commercial success, selling 100,000 copies in its first year of publication.
 The Evangelical Christian Publishers Association awarded it the Gold Medallion for a missions/evangelism book in 2003.

 A review in the Fort Worth Star-Telegram described Unveiling Islam as "a sketch of religious history, theology and life" and "a handy, brief guide to what is often an unknown world".
 The reviewer further noted that the book was "strongly evangelistic" and "emphasizes the faith's militant aspect".
 IslamOnlines Ali Asadullah called Unveiling Islam "a diatribe against Muslims and their faith."

-In June 2002, the Caners received national attention for Unveiling Islam after Jerry Vines referred to the Muslim prophet Muhammad as a "demon-possessed pedophile", citing the book as evidence, in a sermon at the annual meeting of the Southern Baptist Convention in St. Louis, Missouri.
+In June 2002, the Caners received national attention for Unveiling Islam after Jerry Vines referred to the Islamic prophet Muhammad as a "demon-possessed pedophile", citing the book as evidence, in a sermon at the annual meeting of the Southern Baptist Convention in St. Louis, Missouri.
 In the aftermath of these remarks, Muslim leaders labeled Caner and his brother as kafirs or "infidels".

 In the years following the publication of Unveiling Islam, Caner became a well-known and popular speaker at evangelical schools and churches.
 In September 2002, The Dallas Morning News reported that both Caner brothers were "booked [as speakers] nearly every weekend all over the country for the next few years".
 In 2003, Caner accepted an invitation from Jerry Falwell, founding president of Liberty University in Lynchburg, Virginia, to join the university's faculty.
 Later that year, Ergun and Emir published The Sacred Trust: Sketches of the Southern Baptist Convention Presidents.
 A review in Baptist History and Heritage magazine said the book "does achieve its goal in giving a 'sketch' of each president.
 Unfortunately, the authors provide no analysis, context, or summary; in short, they offer no theme."